gridsingularity/gsy-e/wiki/docs/balancing-implementation.md

 ![alt_text](img/balancing-market-implementation-1.png)

-Structure of Balancing Market in Grid Singularity energy exchange (D3A)
+Figure: Structure of Balancing Market in Grid Singularity energy exchange (D3A)

 Grid Singularity energy exchange (D3A) bottom-up market design allows participants to engage in Local Energy Market (LEM) for energy trading, providing energy balance at a local level.
 D3A flexibility trading also facilitates the procurement of flexibility locally from participants to assist distribution grid operation in balancing the grid.